 Since Venus is an inferior planet, it shows phases when viewed with a telescope from the perspective of Earth.
 Galileo's observation of this phenomenon was important evidence in favor of Copernicus's heliocentric theory of the solar system.

 Mariner 2 in 1962.
 It was subsequently visited by many others (more than 20 in all so far), including Pioneer Venus and the Soviet Venera 7 the first spacecraft to land on another planet, and Venera 9 which returned the first photographs of the surface.
-The first orbiter, the US spacecraft Magellan Venus Express is now in orbit with a large variety of instruments.
+The first orbiter, the US spacecraft Magellan Venus Express launched in November of 2005 and arrived at Venus in April 2006.
+The Venus Express is conducting atmospheric studies, mapping the Venusian surface temperatures and the plasma environment.

 Venus' rotation is somewhat unusual in that it is both very slow (243 Earth days per Venus day, slightly longer than Venus' year) and retrograde.
 In addition, the periods of Venus' rotation and of its orbit are synchronized such that it always presents the same face toward Earth when the two planets are at their closest approach.
 Whether this is a resonance effect or merely a coincidence is not known.